viblo/pymunk/docs/src/showcase.rst

         :subscript:`made by Jan Abraham.Retrieved 2019-11-17`

         An ambient piano chord produced by the simulation of a bouncing ball.
-        The calculations were carried out using pymunk library.
+        The calculations were carried out using Pymunk library.
         Tuning: Kirnberger III

     * - .. image:: _static/aimoveneat.png